 Hence, we need to solve an $r^2$ system of linear equations which requires $\mathcal{O}(r^6)$ operations.
 Moreover, computing flux matrices requires $\mathcal{O}((N_x+N)\cdot r^2)$ operations, hence $C_S^{f}\lesssim r^2\cdot (N+N_x) + r^6$.

 \begin{remark} Note that the implicit $L$-step exhibits high computational costs of $O(r^3\cdot N^3)$.
 Nevertheless, we are able to separate the spatial degrees of freedom from the number of moments, which are commonly much smaller than the number of spatial cells.
-Therefore, we expect a significant reduction of computational costs by DLRA, which however does not resemble its full potential.
-Note that DLRA will become substantially more efficient compared to the full-rank baseline for two-dimensional spatial domains, since in this case the number of spatial cells drastically increases and thereby removes the computational bottle neck of matrix inversions performed in the $L$-step.
+Therefore, we expect a significant reduction of computational costs by DLRA, which, however, does not resemble its full potential.
+Note that DLRA will become substantially more efficient compared to the full-rank baseline for two-dimensional spatial domains since, in this case, the number of spatial cells drastically increases and thereby removes the computational bottleneck of matrix inversions performed in the $L$-step.
 In this case, the computational costs are distributed more evenly among the $K$, $L$, and $S$ steps. \end{remark}